apache/rocketmq-site/README.md

 5. bundle exec jekyll serve

 ## Deploy to asf-site
-1. Merge the changes and checkout to asf-site
+1. Checkout branch asf-site and merge the changes:`git merge origin/master`
 2. Generate the site to content directory: `bundle exec jekyll build`
 3. Check the changes and commit.
 4. Push asf-site to remote branch.